Axiom of regularity: Regularity and Russell's paradox

 Naive set theory (the axiom schema of unrestricted comprehension and the axiom of extensionality) is inconsistent due to Russell's paradox.
 In early formalizations of sets, mathematicians and logicians have avoided that contradiction by replacing the axiom schema of comprehension with the much weaker axiom schema of separation.
 However, this step alone takes one to theories of sets which are considered too weak.
 So some of the power of comprehension was added back via the other existence axioms of ZF set theory (pairing, union, powerset, replacement, and infinity) which may be regarded as special cases of comprehension.
 So far, these axioms do not seem to lead to any contradiction.
 Subsequently, the axiom of choice and the axiom of regularity were added to exclude models with some undesirable properties.
 These two axioms are known to be relatively consistent.

 In the presence of the axiom schema of separation, Russell's paradox becomes a proof that there is no set of all sets.
 The axiom of regularity together with the axiom of pairing also prohibit such a universal set.
 However, Russell's paradox yields a proof that there is no "set of all sets" using the axiom schema of separation alone, without any additional axioms.
 In particular, ZF without the axiom of regularity already prohibits such a universal set.

 If a theory is extended by adding an axiom or axioms, then any (possibly undesirable) consequences of the original theory remain consequences of the extended theory.
 In particular, if ZF without regularity is extended by adding regularity to get ZF, then any contradiction (such as Russell's paradox) which followed from the original theory would still follow in the extended theory.

 The existence of Quine atoms (sets that satisfy the formula equation x = {x}, i.e. have themselves as their only elements) is consistent with the theory obtained by removing the axiom of regularity from ZFC.
 Various non-wellfounded set theories allow "safe" circular sets, such as Quine atoms, without becoming inconsistent by means of Russell's paradox.

 Regularity, the cumulative hierarchy, and types

 In ZF it can be proven that the class $\bigcup_{\alpha} V_\alpha$, called the von Neumann universe, is equal to the class of all sets.
 This statement is even equivalent to the axiom of regularity (if we work in ZF with this axiom omitted).
-From any model which does not satisfy axiom of regularity, a model which satisfies it can be constructed by taking only sets in $\bigcup_{\alpha} V_\alpha$.
+From any model which does not satisfy the axiom of regularity, a model which satisfies it can be constructed by taking only sets in $\bigcup_{\alpha} V_\alpha$.